 I used my starting-to-feel-pretty-legit flour mix here: Coconut Flour and Tapioca Flour.
 I honestly don’t think I could use one without the other in a baking recipe.
 Just wouldn’t seem right!
 You can literally make this your own recipe, think of it as the base for an awesome breakfast, lunch or an on-the-go snack.
 You might even make it a dinner.
 Go wild!
-I’ve had this with blueberry jam (as in the picture), almond butter, cashew butter, eggs (I know I just can’t kick ‘em), honey and I’m still going down a long list.
+I’ve had this with earl grey blueberry jam (as in this old picture below), almond butter, fruits, bacon and eggs (I know I just can’t kick ‘em), honey and I’m still going down a long list.

 I’ve now realized my issues with breakfast were more about a lack of spontaneity rather than what I was actually eating.
 So, make sure your breakfast has as much of a spontaneous factor as you’ve got time for.
 This is sure to make you want to STAY on this journey to a better relationship with food!